ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         executing the internal :ref:`setup module <setup_module>` on the remote nodes.
-You never have to call the setup module explicitly, it just runs, but it can be disabled to save time if it is not needed or you can tell ansible to collect only a subset of the full facts via the ``gather_subset:`` option.
+You never have to call the setup module explicitly, it just runs, but it can be disabled to save time if it is not needed or you can tell ansible to collect only a subset of the full facts through the ``gather_subset:`` option.
 For the convenience of users who are switching from other configuration management systems, the fact module will also pull in facts from the :program:`ohai` and :program:`facter` tools if they are installed.
 These are fact libraries from Chef and Puppet, respectively.
-(These may also be disabled via ``gather_subset:``)
+(These may also be disabled through ``gather_subset:``)

     Filter Plugin